Synaptic plasticity: Biochemical mechanisms

-Synaptic scaling serves to maintain the strengths of synapses relative to each other, lowering amplitudes of small excitatory postsynaptic potentials in response to continual excitation and raising them after prolonged blockage or inhibition.
-This effect occurs gradually over hours or days, by changing the numbers of NMDA receptors at the synapse (Pérez-Otaño and Ehlers, 2005).
-Metaplasticity varies the threshold level at which plasticity occurs, allowing integrated responses to synaptic activity spaced over time and preventing saturated states of LTP and LTD. Since LTP and LTD (long-term depression) rely on the influx of Ca^{2+} through NMDA channels, metaplasticity may be due to changes in NMDA receptors, altered calcium buffering, altered states of kinases or phosphatases and a priming of protein synthesis machinery.
-Synaptic scaling is a primary mechanism by which a neuron to be selective to its varying inputs.
+Synaptic scaling is a type of homeostatic plasticity that was first described around 20 years ago.
+It is a negative feedback response mechanism to chronic changes in the level of network activity, in which the synaptic strengths of a neuron are modified by regulating synaptic receptors following a universal multiplicative scaling factor This effect occurs gradually over hours or days, by changing the numbers of NMDA receptors at the synapse (Pérez-Otaño and Ehlers, 2005).
+With Synaptic scaling correlating to homeostatic plasticity, there has been research proving the influence the pathophysiology of several neuropsychiatric and neurological disorders, such as schizophrenia and Alzheimer's disease Metaplasticity varies the threshold level at which plasticity occurs, allowing integrated responses to synaptic activity spaced over time and preventing saturated states of LTP and LTD. Since LTP and LTD (long-term depression) rely on the influx of Ca^{2+} through NMDA channels, metaplasticity may be due to changes in NMDA receptors, altered calcium buffering, altered states of kinases or phosphatases and a priming of protein synthesis machinery.
+Synaptic scaling is a homeostatic mechanism that helps neurons stabilize their activity by adjusting the strength of all their synapses up or down in response to prolonged changes in input.

 The neuronal circuitry affected by LTP/LTD and modified by scaling and metaplasticity leads to reverberatory neural circuit development and regulation in a Hebbian manner which is manifested as memory, whereas the changes in neural circuitry, which begin at the level of the synapse, are an integral part in the ability of an organism to learn.

 There is also a specificity element of biochemical interactions to create synaptic plasticity, namely the importance of location.
 Processes occur at microdomains – such as exocytosis of AMPA receptors is spatially regulated by the t-SNARE STX4.
 Specificity is also an important aspect of CAMKII signaling involving nanodomain calcium.

 The spatial gradient of PKA between dendritic spines and shafts is also important for the strength and regulation of synaptic plasticity.
 It is important to remember that the biochemical mechanisms altering synaptic plasticity occur at the level of individual synapses of a neuron.
 Since the biochemical mechanisms are confined to these "microdomains," the resulting synaptic plasticity affects only the specific synapse at which it took place.

+Aside from this, recent research has demonstrated that synaptic plasticity has inspired models in artificial neural networks and have been applied in computational neuroscience and artificial neural networks to model how systems learn and adapt to changing inputs.
+Synaptic scaling is not just biological but has also been introduced to ANNs.
+Synaptic scaling helps networks learn more effectively Studies have shown that synaptic scaling-based approaches can further improve performance across a range of network architectures, including feedforward and recurrent neural networks.